SungHoHong2/SSD-Scheduler/ssd_scheduler/README.md

 ### Common Functions for Heap Sorting
 - heapify function checks violation of the heap property after removing a request from the array
-- get_highest_finish_tag function is used to compare the arrival time and the finish_tag before assigning the start_tag to the virtual_time

 ```